rafaelbaarbosa/todo-list-php/README.md

 ![activities-table](/img/table.png)

 Now you will be able to run this program without any problems.
-That's all! :)
+Just open index.php and that's all! :)